-Simms Medal for 2017 Awarded to the HIPERCAR Consortium
+Simms Medal for 2019 Awarded to Zef Eisenberg

-Without doubt among the most prestigious honours in recognition of home-grown British automotive engineering talent, the Simms Medal is only awarded in years when the Club’s Dewar and Simms Technical Committee deems there have been contenders of sufficient merit.
-And 2017 is one such year.
+The Simms Medal takes its name from one of the Club’s founding members, Frederick Simms and is among the most prestigious honours bestowed to individuals or a small company in recognition of an outstanding contribution to motoring innovation.
+The Simms Medal is only awarded in years when the Club’s Dewar and Simms Technical Committee believe that there are contenders of sufficient merit.
+This is one such year.

 John Wood MBE, Chairman of the Simms Medal Committee, said “The Royal Automobile Club has celebrated many Land Speed Record holders over the decades, from Segrave to Cobb; Campbell, Noble, Green, Drayson and now Eisenberg who joins this illustrious list, all of which have push the boundaries of technology whether it be petrol, diesel, steam, gas turbine to electric powered vehicles.